SeleniumHQ/selenium-ide/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Please be sure to include an SSCCE (Short, Self Contained, Correct [compilable] example) http://sscce.org/

-If you have an issue with file saving, please see [issue 363](https://github.com/SeleniumHQ/selenium-ide/issues/363) instead.
+If you have an issue with file saving, please see https://github.com/SeleniumHQ/selenium-ide/issues/363 instead.
 The current save behavior is a known limitation of browser extensions that we're actively working on fixing.
 -->

 ## To Reproduce